ibexa/documentation-user/docs/shop_administration/manage_users.md

 ![Company profile in the Back Office](img/cp_company_profile_back_office.png)

 From there, you can edit the company information, invite members, manage their roles and edit their basic information.
-You can also add members to a team from existing pull of users.
+You can also add members to a team from existing pool of users.
 Note that the Contact Person in the company has to be a member of that company.

 ![Add Contact Person](img/cp_contact_person_back_office.png)

 ### Admin Panel

-You can also manage companies from **Admin**.
+You can also manage companies from **Admin** in the left menu.
 There, in the **Corporate** section, you can find a list of members, billing addresses and technical details regarding the organization such as visibility, IDs, relations and so on.

 ![Corporate Back Office](img/cp_admin_company_view.png)

 In the **Roles** section, you can define Policies for each User Group, for example, a Company buyer.
-You can also set up Policies for every user that is using business account by editing a **Corporate Access** role.
+You can also set up Policies for every user who has a business account by editing a **Corporate Access** role.
 If you decide to remove any Policies from the **Corporate Access** role, the feature may not work properly.

 ## Invite members